PHOTOGRAPHING REAL EMOTIONS

 TIP 3: BECOME ACCOMPLICES

-Don’t consider your clients as mannequins, consider them your accomplices and partners in making beautiful pictures.
+Don’t consider your clients as mannequins, consider them your accomplices and partners in making beautiful pictures with resonate real emotions.
 Sure enough, by breaking down the barrier between a couple and the camera through trust and allowing them to become active participants, the photoshoot turns into a collaborative fun environment for both clients and photographer to experiment in.
 I want my couples to feel they have a say in things and that they are an important part of the process.

 TIP 4: SET THE MOOD